Finding a home - Conveyancing - First time buyer

 leasehold flat for sale in Watford Hertfordshire UK

-A leasehold property is different from a freehold, in that you don’t technically own the property and the land it’s on – or in the case of a flat, the building it’s in,.
-The lease gives you the right to occupy a property for a stated amount of time, usually between 99 and 999 years.
+A leasehold property differs from a freehold in that you don’t own the property or the land outright.
+Instead, you buy the right to live in the property for a fixed period of time, known as the lease, which typically ranges from 99 to 999 years.

 In this article: